ChicagoWorldcon/conclar/public/chicon8_info.md

 Convention Tours will start on the Skybridge near the hotel front desks - look for the signs.
 Art Show Docent Tours will start in the Art Show room.
-Stroll With the Stars will start TBD.
+Stroll With the Stars will start in the hotel lobby.